Ridesharing Driver

 Here’s an example of why cash isn’t as big of a motivating factor as you might think.
 If you leave a $5 tip in the app during checkout, your driver may see an upfront payout of around $8.

-If you wait to tip $5 in cash, your driver will first see a payout estimate of only ~$3.
-They don’t know a cash tip is waiting for them, so they might skip your order and wait for one with a higher guaranteed payout.
+If you wait to tip $5 in cash after the order is complete, your driver will first see a payout estimate of only ~$3.
+They don’t know a cash tip is waiting for them, so they might skip your order and wait for one with a higher guaranteed payout from a customer who tips at checkout.

 Can delivery drivers see how much you tipped?